leanprover-community/logic_and_proof/propositional_logic.rst

 ----

-This rule is sometimes known as *modus ponens*, or "implication elimination," since it tells us how to use an implication in an argument.
+This rule is sometimes known as *modus ponens*, or "implication elimination" (labeled as :math:`\mathord{\to}\mathrm{E}`), since it tells us how to use an implication in an argument.
+Here, *eliminating* a piece of knowledge is somewhat dramatic terminology to say that we are *using* the knowledge.
+Implication elimination tells us how to draw a conclusion from the knowledge that an implication holds.
 As a rule, it is expressed as follows:

 .. raw:: html